 In April 1805, three settlers at Half Moon Reach on the Hawkesbury River were murdered by a band of Aboriginal people led by the notorious Branch Jack.
 Branch Jack subsequently conducted numerous raids on farms in the Colo River before escaping to the mountains.
 Branch Jack was seen again in September 1805, when he led an Aboriginal raiding party at Mangrove Point (downstream from Wisemans Ferry) with Woglomigh and boarded the vessel The Hawkesbury, while the crew was asleep.
 The Aboriginal men were discovered by the ship's captain.
-Both Woglomigh and Branch Jack were shot and killed by the crew.81
+Both Woglomigh and Branch Jack were shot and killed by the crew.

 The Sydney Gazette reported in July that a 13-year-old Aboriginal girl was caught trying to set fire to the Hawkesbury River farm of Thomas Chaseland.
 It was discovered that the girl also burned down the house of Henry Lamb, whose family had brought her up.
-82 It regularly occurred that Darkinjung or Darug children were taken after attacks by Europeans on groups, by settlers and soldiers, who as Karskens said, 'seldom become parents in the caring sense', as evident by the fire attack on Henry Lamb's property.
-83 Escalating violence prompted the Acting Governor G Blaxcell to send a detachment of the NSW Corps to the Hawkesbury frontier settlements.
+It regularly occurred that Darkinjung or Darug children were taken after attacks by Europeans on groups, by settlers and soldiers, who as Karskens said, 'seldom become parents in the caring sense', as evident by the fire attack on Henry Lamb's property.
+Escalating violence prompted the Acting Governor G Blaxcell to send a detachment of the NSW Corps to the Hawkesbury frontier settlements.
 He also issued a general order on 27 April banning Aboriginal people from the farms:

-...no Natives be suffered to approach the grounds of dwellings of any Settler until the Murderers are given up.84 three punitive expeditions against Aboriginal people and that the bodies of those slain would be hung up in the trees 'in order to strike the greater terror into the survivors'.
-Women and children were not excluded-any who were killed were to be buried 'where they fell'.85 This led to the notorious Appin massacre, in which at least 14 Aboriginal men, women and children were killed when soldiers under the command of Captain James Wallis shot at and drove a group of Aboriginal people over the gorge of the Cataract River.86 Aboriginal Elders agreed to end their raids on farms along the Hawkesbury River, possibly as a result of the Appin massacre.
-In April 1817 Governor Macquarie advised the government in London that 'all Hostility on both Sides has long since Ceased'.87
+Sporadic attacks and raids on settler farms, usually from Aboriginal people dispossesed from their land trying to obtain food, continued throughout the next decade.
+In 1816, after several years of intensive development in the Hawkesbury area in conjunction with drought and renewed conflict (including major attacks at South Creek), Governor Macquarie ordered three punitive expeditions against Aboriginal people and that the bodies of those slain would be hung up in the trees 'in order to strike the greater terror into the survivors'.
+Women and children were not excluded-any who were killed were to be buried 'where they fell'.
+This led to the notorious Appin massacre, in which at least 14 Aboriginal men, women and children were killed when soldiers under the command of Captain James Wallis shot at and drove a group of Aboriginal people over the gorge of the Cataract River.
+Aboriginal Elders agreed to end their raids on farms along the Hawkesbury River, possibly as a result of the Appin massacre.
+In April 1817 Governor Macquarie advised the government in London that 'all Hostility on both Sides has long since Ceased'.